-You should have it mounted on your camera lens for practically every shot you take.
+You should have it mounted on your, for example, Canon EOS, Nikon or Sony camera lens, for practically every shot you take.

 In this article we’ll take you through everything you need to know about CPLs.
 From what they are to how to use a CPL filter to achieve results you can’t create through post-processing.

 The first thing to do when talking about optical elements to add to your photo setup is to understand how they work.

 Each additional element brings with it some advantages but also adds complications to the optical scheme.
 This is because it affects the light rays that reach your digital camera’s sensor.

 Understanding the theory behind the polarising filter will help you get the most out of it.

 In nature, the light can be polarised in a linear or circular way.

 Linear polarisation happens when you have light reflections in water, some types of plastic, glass, or when it goes through through the atmosphere under particular angles.